TerryV8/click-count/docs/scalability_web-app.md

   - => [Kubernetes: Installation for Resilience: auto-healing containers, no failover ](docs/replication.md)

-## 5. Deploy our app to the cluster
+## 5. Deploy our app to the cluster with Kubernetes pods

 To communicate with the Kubernetes cluster, you typically do this by using the kubectl command-line tool.